 When The Loam Wolf showed up, I saw piles of bikes stacked like plates at the Hometown Buffet.
-I looked through all of them, searching each pile with the hopes that I’d find a YT.
+I looked through all of them, searching each pile with the hopes that I’d find a YT Jeffsy.
 I had been curious for months as to how YT’s trail bikes would ride and had yet to see one in person.
 Eureka, I found it.
-A Jeffsy CF Race Pro.
-Now this thing was dialed to the nines.
+A YT Jeffsy CF Race Pro.
+Now, this thing was dialed to the nines.
 I couldn’t have put a better build on it if I tried – plus… BLACK!

 My first impression after throwing pedals on it and riding around the neighborhood was, “this thing’s fast!”
-This was also the first 29er I had ever ridden, and I come from a long tradition of wheelsize bashing.
+This was also the first 29er I had ever ridden, and I come from a long tradition of wheel size bashing.
 Yeah, I was that guy.
-This bike cleaned those 29er jokes out of my mouth like a Catholic Nun.
-It felt just like my angry Nomad while beating up the streets and the balance points were nearly the same.
-It loved backwheel.
-Wheelies were automatic and manualing was a breeze.
+This bike cleaned those 29er jokes out of my mouth like a Catholic nun.
+It felt just like my angry Nomad while beating up the streets, and the balance points were nearly the same.
+It loved the back wheel.
+Wheelies were automatic, and manualing was a breeze.
 I couldn’t wait to get it in the dirt!

 Once on the trail, it continued to impress.
-I felt like I had a true leg up on the rest of the bike testers – I was in my zone, riding dirt that I knew, and riding trails that I had ridden on all three wheel sizes.
+I felt like I had a real leg up on the rest of the bike testers – I was in my zone, riding dirt that I knew, and riding trails that I had ridden on all three wheel sizes.
 The first thing that grabbed my attention was how the wagon wheels rolled.
 I wanted this to be a weakness so I could continue with my normal wheel size bashing, but no such luck.
-The 29-inch wheels ate up everything in their path and, surprise surprise, rolled noticeably faster through known sections of trail.
-The bike itself was extremely quiet and the geometry fit my riding style beautifully.
+The YT Jeffsy 29-inch wheels ate up everything in their path and, surprise surprise rolled noticeably faster through known sections of trail.
+The bike itself was extremely quiet, and the geometry fit my riding style beautifully.

-The suspension stroke was definitely progressive and even on the biggest jumps I never felt like it bottomed harshly.
-The Jeffsy worked pretty well on little rubble and roots but when the bumps got bigger and faster some of the lighter riders in attendance felt the suspension was a bit too “parky or jumpy,” voicing that the bike sacrificed a bit of composure on rough, rowdy terrain to achieve a more playful feel.
-With at least an extra 15lbs on most of the other riders, I didn’t have trouble getting full travel but as I worked up to larger roots and rock gardens, I felt the suspension quickly go from keeping up to feeling outgunned.
-The group all attributed this in great part to the shorter amount of travel.
-Granted these were trails where I normally rode a 160mm or greater travel bike, but the geometry and feel are so good it didn’t seem like it would be an issue.
-Any bike can get in over its head, but I was blown away with how hard I could smash this thing into terrain that I normally rode a DH bike on.
+The suspension stroke was definitely progressive, and even on the biggest jumps, I never felt like it bottomed harshly.
+The YT Jeffsy worked pretty well on little rubble and roots, but when the bumps got bigger and faster, some of the lighter riders in attendance felt the suspension was a bit too “parky or jumpy,” voicing that the bike sacrificed a bit of composure on rough, rowdy terrain to achieve a more playful feel.
+With at least an extra 15lbs on most of the other riders, I didn’t have trouble getting full travel, but as I worked up to more extensive roots and rock gardens, I felt the suspension quickly go from keeping up to feeling outgunned.
+The group all attributed this in significant part to the shorter amount of travel.
+Granted, these were trails where I usually rode a 160mm or greater travel bike, but the geometry and feel are so good it didn’t seem like it would be an issue.
+Any bike can get in over its head, but I was blown away with how hard I could smash this thing into terrain that I usually rode a DH bike on.

-Jumping is a huge part of my riding experience and most of the trails I enjoy are littered with big hits.
-Still hanging on to that hope of cracking 29er jokes, I dropped into one of the most flowy and jumpy trails around and thought, surely this thing won’t jump as well as it does everything else.
+Jumping is a huge part of my riding experience, and most of the trails I enjoy are littered with big hits.
+Still hanging on to that hope of cracking 29er jokes, I dropped into one of the flowiest and jumpy trails around and thought, surely, this thing won’t jump as well as it does everything else.
 Wrong again – the damn thing flies!
 Super stable off the lip and easy to maneuver in the air.
-After hitting all the jumps on my favorite local trail, which includes an overhead tall, 30-foot double and a 10 by 20-foot stepdown, I began to think, “I could really ride this bike everyday.
+After hitting all the jumps on my favorite local trail, which includes an overhead tall, 30-foot double, and a 10 by 20-foot stepdown, I began to think, “I could really ride this bike every day.
 It is capable of handling anything I can throw at it!”